-Samples as well as relevant authorisation for their use, shall be available at the moment of submitting the application or not later than two (2) months after Access approval.
-When the project foresees the analysis of more than one batch of samples, the first batch shall be available when the application is submitted or not later than two (2) months after Access approval.
+Data as well as relevant authorisation for their use, shall ideally be available by when the application is submitted, but categorically not later than two (2) months after Access approval.
+When the project foresees the analysis of more than one batch of samples, similarly, the first batch should be available when the application is submitted or not later than two (2) months after Access approval.